Hotel Marcel: Interior and hotel use

 The building was constructed as the headquarters for Armstrong Rubber Company, including office and research space.
-The building originally had 183000 sqft, though IKEA demolished about 64000 sqft of the building in 2003; the current building is estimated at 107100 sqft.
+The building originally had 183000 sqft, though IKEA demolished about 64000 sqft of the building in 2003; the surviving structure is estimated at 107100 sqft.

 The interior was converted into a hotel from 2020 to 2022.
 The Brooklyn-based design studio Dutch East Design was hired for the interior design and branding for the hotel.
 The hotel includes 165 guest rooms, a lobby, a restaurant called BLDG, bar, and event space.
 It is operated by Hilton's Tapestry brand.

 Since its renovation, the building has had numerous energy efficiency installations.
 These include triple-glazed windows to stabilize inside temperatures, all-electric machinery for laundry and kitchens, as well as solar panels covering its parking lot and hotel roof.
 In 2021, the panels were estimated to generate 700,000 kilowatt hours per year, enough to cover the hotel's needs.

 Other sustainability measures include 14 EV charging stations and an electric 14-person shuttle for those without cars.
 There are approximately 130 parking spaces for hotel guests on a surface lot by the building.

 The building's lobby retains original features including a set of stairs, granite floor tiles, and wall tiles, as well as one of its original pieces of furniture: a polished granite reception desk, moved across the hall into a vestibule near an event space.

 The hotel rooms are designed with contrasting grays and walnut wood.
 They feature Cesca chairs, designed by Marcel Breuer, as well as custom modular furniture for storage designed by Dutch East Design.
 The largest rooms are on the eighth floor, in the former executive suites.
 Many of these feature couches, kitchenettes, and soaking tubs.
 The east-facing rooms look out over New Haven Harbor, while the west-facing rooms look out over the New Haven skyline.

 The top floor of the building is two stories in height, without windows.
 It primarily housed mechanical equipment, though the hotel renovation modified much of the space.